About This Project

 Project venue: Dresden

-Participating countries: Greece, Hungary, Italy, Lithuania, Poland, Romania, Spain, UK and Germany
+Participating countries: Bulgaria, Germany, Greece, Hungary, Italy, Lithuania and Poland

 This project was funded by the European programme YOUTH IN ACTION and Wir für Sachsen.